LLC vs. Sole Proprietorship: What’s the Difference?

 Let’s look at how these types of coverage could help LLC versus sole proprietorship business owners.

-John Doe’s business, Doe’s Carpentry, LLC, builds a new deck for a customer who is pleased with the work.
+Imagine Doe’s Carpentry, LLC builds a new deck for a customer who is pleased with the work.
 Weeks after the project is completed, though, the customer sues the business after their child steps on a nail, allegedly left by Doe’s Carpentry.

-Jane Doe has a business for her marketing consultancy, with the DBA, Doe the Right Thing; she is a sole proprietor.
+For another example, say Jane Doe is a sole proprietor marketing consultant, with the DBA, Doe the Right Thing.
 Jane consults a client on their marketing plan and is later sued when the client claims that Jane led them to believe they’d make more money by following her advice.

 In this case, without sole proprietorship insurance, Jane Doe would personally be responsible for paying for legal defense, as well as paying for the required fees.
-Jane’s business account and personal accounts are tied together, so she’d have to pay out-of-pocket for the claims, which could impact her personal credit and savings.
+Jane’s business account and personal accounts are tied together, so both her professional and personal finances could be seriously impacted.
+With professional liability insurance, Jane’s policy could help cover her legal costs and other required fees, up to her policy limit.

 In both of these cases, without limited liability business insurance or sole proprietorship insurance, John Doe and Jane Doe could suffer financial losses.